 This information is generally referred to as Advance Passenger Information (API) or Travel Document Information (TDI).
 This is the information that is displayed on the bio-data page of your passport.
 API is gathered at check-in for flights to Canada and the United Kingdom.

-The U.S. requires more advance on certain data elements.
-Advance Passenger Information System (APIS) is API information required by U.S. authorities of all persons travelling to and from the country.
+The USA requires more advance on certain data elements.
+Advance Passenger Information System (APIS) is API information required by US authorities of all persons traveling to and from the country.
 All air carriers, including Icelandair, are bound by law to transmit API/APIS information prior to departure.
 Passengers must provide this information or risk being denied passage.

-All passengers travelling to the USA under the Visa Waiver Program must obtain an Electronic System Travel Authorization (ESTA) in advance of departure.
+All passengers traveling to the USA under the Visa Waiver Program must obtain an Electronic System Travel Authorization (ESTA) in advance of departure.

 It is the responsibility of the passenger to secure an ESTA authorization prior to departure.

 Citizens of certain countries and territories need a visa to visit or transit Canada.
-Further information on visa requirements and visa exemptions, can be found on http://www.cic.gc.ca/english/visit/visas-all.asp.
+Further information on visa requirements and visa exemptions can be found on the Canadian Government's entry requirements page.

 For other passengers, Canada has introduced a mandatory entry requirement, known as an Electronic Travel Authorization (eTA), for visa-exempt foreign nationals traveling to or transiting through Canada by air.
-Exceptions include U.S. citizens and travellers with a valid visa.
+Exceptions include US citizens and travelers with a valid visa.

-Travellers will need an eTA before they can board their flight to Canada.
-Eligible travellers can apply online.
+Travelers will need an eTA before they can board their flight to Canada.
+Eligible travelers can apply online.
 To find out more, visit Canada.ca/eTA.